someweb/someweb.github.io/_posts/2019-10-08-Catalina-moved-directories.markdown

 ---
 I just installed Mac OSX Catalina and found out that some of my directories have been moved.
 I had a directory /data/ in the root(/) of my file system.

 I tried creating directory before looking up where its as I thought its gone forever.
-But if you try to create a directory in the root of you Mac OSX it is no longer possible due to security and potential vulnerabilites in the operating system.
+But if you try to create a directory in the root of your Mac OSX it is no longer possible due to security and potential vulnerabilities in the operating system.
+The root directory is now read-only and you will get an error saying read only file system if you try to create a directory.

 After a quick search I found that the files have been moved under: